MicrosoftDocs/SupportArticles-docs/support/dynamics-365/business-central/cloud-migration/migration-execute-permission.md

 ms.custom: bap-template
 ---

-# The EXECUTE (or SELECT) permission was denied on the object
+# Troubleshoot "The EXECUTE (or SELECT) permission was denied on the object"

 ## Prerequisites